arwhyte/elara/README.md

-# jpyedu-scipy
+# elara
-Docker image based on the jupyter-docker-stacks `scipy-notebook` image, which is itself based on the `minimal-notebook` image, which is itself based on the `base-notebook` image.
+A Docker image based on the jupyter-docker-stacks `scipy-notebook` image, which is itself based on the `minimal-notebook` image, which is itself based on the `base-notebook` image.
+This repo and project is named after Elara, a prograde irregular satellite of the planet Jupiter.

 See https://github.com/jupyter/docker-stacks for each image's dockerfile.